Npokhrel27/Genetics-Assignment/Assignment_4_Final_exam/README.md

 # Selection scan and Genome-wide association analysis for nitrogen use efficiency related trait in maize.

-This repository contains all the files and codes necessary for selection scan and GWAS analysis.
+This repository contains all the files and codes necessary for selection scan (Fst, nucleotide diversity, Tajima's D) and GWAS analysis.

 There are three main directories: